rcoh/todo/README.md

 * Users / login, etc.

 ## Using It ##
 An instance of this is hosted and maintained by me at https://glaring-fire-654.firebaseapp.com/.
 If a lot of people start using this for some strange reason I may ask for donations.
+I currently make no claims towards the durability of any data that you put in here (although I do use it myself, so that says something).

 ## Developing ##
 To contribute, simply clone the repository, then run: